podo/awesome-framer/README.md

 * [Loading Placeholder](https://github.com/zehfernandes/framer-loadingplaceholder) - Module which instantly creates loading placeholder based on your layer style.
 * [bodymovin for Framer](https://github.com/72/bodymovin-for-Framer) - Module that renders JSON files exported with the Bodymovin plugin from After Effects.
 * [ControlPanelLayer](https://github.com/bpxl-labs/ControlPanelLayer) - Framer module for creating a developer panel to control aspects of the prototype from within the prototype.
+* [GradientHelper](https://github.com/bpxl-labs/GradientHelper) - Module that simplifies the process of applying gradients to Framer layers and even enables animated gradients.
+* [FocusEngine](https://github.com/bpxl-labs/FocusEngine) - Module for simulating the grid focus behavior found on Apple TV and Roku.
+* [MapboxLayer](https://github.com/bpxl-labs/MapboxLayer) - Module for creating powerful Mapbox maps in your prototypes.

 ## Sites
 * [Prototyping With Framer](http://www.prototypingwithframer.com) - Blog by Kenny Chen with lots of great examples, tutorials.